12 Enchanting Hindu Temples in Sydney for a Soul-Stirring Ceremony

-So, if you have made up your mind on keeping it simple, and favour a temple wedding, then these are some of the enchanting Hindu temples in Sydney, to actualise your dreams.
+So, if you have made up your mind on keeping it simple, and favor a temple wedding, then these are some of the enchanting Hindu temples in Sydney, to actualize your dreams.

 At Sydney Murugan temple, Hindu weddings with up to 600 guests can be conducted at the Marquee which can be set outside the temple.
-Enjoy the wedding ceremony inside the cultural hall located just behind the temple and upon request, you can avail facilities like meals, provided by Saiva Manram and sound system.
+Enjoy the wedding ceremony inside the cultural hall located just behind the temple and upon request, you can avail facilities like meals, provided by Saiva Manram and a sound system.
 The cultural hall will be the perfect spot if you have up to 200 invitees.

 Address: 217 Great Western Hwy, Mays Hill NSW 2145, Australia

-Timings: 7 am to 8:30pm
+Timings: 7 am to 8:30 pm

-Popularly known as Shri Ram Krishna temple, the temple houses the idols of Lord Ram, Goddess Sita, Lord Hanuman, Lord Laxman, Goddess Radha, Lord Krishna and Lord Shiva.
+Popularly known as Shri Ram Krishna temple, the temple houses the idols of Lord Ram, Goddess Sita, Lord Hanuman, Lord Laxman, Goddess Radha, Lord Krishna, and Lord Shiva.

-The chanting of mantras and clanging of bells whereby the Hindu priests presiding over the wedding rituals will infuse the pious ceremony with a consecration which will be unparalleled.
+The chanting of mantras and clanging of bells whereby the Hindu priests presiding over the wedding rituals will infuse the pious ceremony with a consecration that will be unparalleled.
 The adjoining capacious hall can accommodate a soiree of up to 500 guests.

 Address: 275 Fifteenth Awe, Austral NSW 2179, Australia